tisenres/bron24_android/README.md

 **Bron24** is a mobile app for booking football stadiums across Tashkent, Uzbekistan.

-This was a team project started in **July 2024**.
+This was a team project initiated in July 2024.
 I initially built the Android client from scratch and later collaborated with a second developer.
-This README documents the MVP version and lessons learned from development.
+This README document outlines the MVP version and lessons learned from the development process.

 ## 🌟 Features